kigold/complex-number-lib/README.md

 The test cases are found in './mathx/spec/complex-spec.js', you can expand the test coverage by adding more test cases.
 #####Running test via web browser
 1. From the repository downloaded, copy all files into your project root directory ('what you actually need are, lib , spec, and SpecRunner.html)
-2.Comment the first line in the 'complex-spec.js file'
+2. Comment the first line in the 'complex-spec.js file'
 ```javascript
 //var Complex = require("../complex");
 ```